alexteghipco/brainSurfer/README.md

 *Dynamic colorbar*
 - Colorbar updates with opacity of overlay (and with thresholds).
-- This is basic, why is it not already a standard feature?!

 *Flexible colormap options*
 - Gone are the days of being forced to choose between perceptually ambiguous 'jet' plus a handful of other lackluster  colormaps.
 Now you can use colormaps that people don't get upset about (https://jakevdp.github.io/blog/2014/10/16/how-bad-is-your-colormap/)! *see appearance subsection of adjustments menu and select from 'colormap' options*
-- Creating your own colormaps is a breeze and saving/preloading them is automated so the next time you start matlab and fire up brainSurfer, everything will be preloaded. *from the appearance settings select colormap 'custom 1' for single color colormap or 'custom 2+' for an interpolated colormap between 2 or more clusters; saving is performed automatically after selection*
+- Creating your own colormaps is a breeze and saving/preloading them is automated so the next time you start matlab and fire up brainSurfer, everything will be preloaded. *use the edit colorbar button*
 - Control the number of bins in your colormap!
 Ever thought of providing less information about your overlay?
 Now you can decrease the resolution of the colorbar/colormap by removing the number of data bins that constitute it. *type an integer into the text box 'data bins' in the appearance settings*

 *Quick colormap inverter*
 - Why go through the hassle of creating a whole new colormap from scratch?  *tick 'invert' in appearance settings*

 *Native binarization of overlays*
-- Confused as to why this simple operation is not standard in visualization software!
 Assign all vertices meeting threshold in the current overlay a whole integer value of 1. *tick binarize*

 *Native masking of overlays*
-- Another simple operation that should be standard in visualization software!
 Use one loaded overlay to mask another loaded overlay. *click the 'mask' button*

 *Transform overlays into contour maps*
 - Draws contours around clusters in your overlay.
 Really useful if you want to clearly delineate different maps while unimpeding a view of the anatomy underlying those maps! *tick 'outline' in appearance settings*